RafikFarhad/push-to-gcr-github-action/ReadMe.md

 ## Inputs

 ### `gcloud_service_key`
 The service account key of google cloud.
+The service accout json file must be encoded in base64.
 This field is required.

 ### `registry`
 The registry where the image should be pushedThe name of the person to greet.
 Default `gcr.io`.